-Project follow-up and reporting
+Project monitoring and reporting

-- Situational picture at start of project
+- situational picture at start of project

-- Annual reporting
+- annual reporting

-- Final report upon project completion.
+- final report upon project completion.

 Situational picture report